orihomie/outline-terraform-ansible/README.md

 Then Ansible playbook deploys this configuration to remote host(s).

-‼️ Not tested properly, use at your own riks.
+‼️ Not tested properly, use at your own risks.

 ## Prerequisites